fujitatomoya/ros_k8s/README.md

 [![build-docker-images](https://github.com/fujitatomoya/ros_k8s/actions/workflows/build-docker-images.yml/badge.svg)](https://github.com/fujitatomoya/ros_k8s/actions/workflows/build-docker-images.yml)

-# ROS Kubernetes
+# ROS Kubernetes / KubeEdge

 ## Abstract

-This repository provides tutorials how to use ROS and ROS 2 with Kubernetes Cluster System.
+This repository provides tutorials how to use ROS and ROS 2 with Kubernetes and KubeEdge Cluster System.
 User might need to have knowledge about Kubernetes to understand what is really going on the cluster system.

 ## Motivation

-The primary goal for this repository is that everyone can try ROS and ROS 2 with Kubernetes Cluster.
+The primary goal for this repository is that everyone can try ROS and ROS 2 with Kubernetes and KubeEdge Cluster.
 Using container images and container orchestration allows application developer to be agnostic from system platform but only application logic.
 ROS and ROS 2 provides good isolation between nodes, so that we can take the most advantage of application runtime framework and container orchestration.